MHamzaAamir/php-app/README.md

 php artisan migrate --seed
 ```

-After this step, the database will contain one admin account and one student account for local development.
+After this step, the database will contain one admin account, one student account, and a few example courses for local development.

 ### 4. Start the application